Determination of meson fragmentation functions in the Field-Feynman model: Results

 Since the functions we adopt are monotonically decreasing and the forms are relatively simple, the behaviors of fragmentation functions of other parametrizations are more complex than ours, especially in the region $0<z<0.2$.
 But in the region $0.2<z<0.6$, the trends of our fragmentation functions are consistent with other parametrizations.
 There are no peaks for either favored or unfavored fragmentation functions, according to Eq.~\eqref{Dpiu} and Eq.~\eqref{Dpidbar}, which means that the contribution of higher rank primary meson accounts more than first rank primary meson in the generation of the pion.

 The obtained fragmentation functions and their uncertainties are shown for the positively charged kaon in Fig.~\ref{my_kaon_errorband}.
+To avoid confusion caused by superposition of shaded area, uncertainties of other parametrizations are shown in Figs.~\ref{hkns_kaon_errorband} and \ref{dss_kaon_errorband}.
 Different from the pion results, the fragmentation functions of the kaon show relatively greater uncertainty and more complex behaviors, especially for the favored functions $D_u^{K^+}(z)$ and $D_{\bar{s}}^{K^+}(z)$.
 We can see that they have peaks in the region $0.2<z<0.4$.
 According to Eq.\eqref{Dku} and Eq.\eqref{Dksbar}, it shows that the contribution of the first rank primary mesons accounts for a large proportion in the generation of the kaon, which is consistent with the analysis of the parameters of the kaon in Sec.~\ref{subsec:pars}.

 There are significant discrepancies between our fragmentation functions and DSS schemes in shape and uncertainty especially for the kaon.
 We guess this is caused by two reasons.
 On the one hand, the fragmentation function form of DSS is $D(z)\propto Nz^\alpha(1-z)^\beta[1+\gamma (1-z)^\delta]$, which has more free parameters.
 On the other hand, DSS fit has adopted a wider range of experimental data sources (include both SIA and SIDIS).